 The Institute was founded in October 1959.
 Over the past 50 years, the Institute has been conducting research on historical, socio-economic, ethno-cultural and political problems of all independent African nations that emerged on the continent following the collapse of the colonial system.
 This collapse had led to the formation of a research field for the development of Soviet-African, and later Russian-African relations.
 Since then the scholars of the Institute have played a considerable part in the development of African studies in Russia.
 Their names are well-known the centres of African Studies all around the world.

 Prof. Ivan Potekhin was the first Director of the Institute, his successors being Corresponding Members of the Russian Academy of Sciences Prof. Vasili Solodovnikov and Prof. Anatoly Gromyko.
-Since 1992 the Institute has been directed by Corresponding Member of the Russian Academy of Sciences Prof. Alexei Vassiliev.
+In 1992-2015 the Institute was directed by Member of the Russian Academy of Sciences Prof. Alexei Vassiliev.